Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Available Tools and Datasets

-The available datasets provide mostly raw measurements (e.g., RSSI, CSI) or traces of sniffed WiFi traffic which can be used to find anomalies with ML techniques.
-For example, \textcite{fulara2019machine} tried to detect causes of unnecessary active scanning performed by WiFi stations.
-Moreover, there exist datasets meant for WiFi-based applications (e.g., human detection, activity recognition, people tracing, traffic classification) which rely on \ac{ML}.
-We believe that those datasets can be also used to improve the performance of WiFi networks.
-For example, if an \ac{AP} knows that a traffic flow is a long-lived flow (e.g., a video transmission) it might perform some long-term optimizations to improve the flow quality that would not make sense in the case of a short-lived flow.
-Also, the location tracking of WiFi stations can help a WiFi network prepare for a handover operation in advance, which would result in faster handover execution and a smaller number of outage events.
-Example datasets containing location information and WiFi signal strength are available on the Kaggle platform\footnote{\url{https://www.kaggle.com/c/indoor-location-navigation/}}.
+The available datasets provide mostly raw measurements (e.g., RSSI, CSI) or traces of sniffed Wi-Fi traffic which are used to find anomalies with ML techniques.
+For example, \textcite{fulara2019machine} detect the causes of unnecessary active scanning performed by Wi-Fi stations.
+Moreover, there exist datasets meant for Wi-Fi-based applications (e.g., human detection, activity recognition, people tracing, traffic classification) which rely on \ac{ML}.
+We believe that such datasets can also be used to improve the performance of Wi-Fi networks.
+For example, if an \ac{AP} knows that a traffic flow is a long-lived flow (e.g., a video transmission), it might perform long-term optimizations to improve the flow quality that would not make sense for a short-lived flow.
+Moreover, the location tracking of Wi-Fi stations can help a Wi-Fi network prepare for a handover operation in advance, which would result in faster handover execution and a smaller number of outage events.
+Example datasets containing location information and Wi-Fi signal strength are available on the Kaggle platform\footnote{\url{https://www.kaggle.com/c/indoor-location-navigation/}}.

 Finally, we believe that significant efforts have to be taken to create large and high-quality datasets and encourage sharing them among the wireless research community.
 To this end, it would be beneficial to create standardized procedures for data collection to allow researchers to cooperatively build new and extend existing datasets.
-The potential use of different wireless platforms/testbeds for measurements might positively impact learning performance (e.g., avoid model over-fitting).
+The potential use of different wireless platforms/testbeds for measurements might positively impact learning performance (e.g., avoid model overfitting).
 Due to diverse hardware characteristics (such as TX power), however, the created datasets have to be precisely described (i.e., provided with complete metadata) to avoid misunderstanding and unnecessary debugging of the \ac{ML} models.